backdrop-contrib/pagerer/README.txt

 The 'pagerer' theme itself is more a container of individual pagerer_xxxx themes.
-The theme to be used in each pane (left, center, and right) and its variables are passed to a {position}_pane variable of the pagerer theme.
+The theme to be used in each pane (left, center, and right) and its variables are either retrieved from a defined preset through the 'preset' variable, or passed to a {position}_pane variable of the pagerer theme.

 - element: same as Drupal, an optional integer to distinguish between multiple pagers on one page.
 - parameters: same as Drupal, an associative array of query string parameters to append to the pager links.
+- preset: (optional) specifies the preset pager configuration, created through Pagerer's admin UI, to be used to render the pager.
+If not specified, {position}_pane variables are to be passed.
+Also, any {position}_pane variables will override the preset configuration, if specified along this variable.
 - {position}_pane: where {position} is 'left'|'center'|'right', an associative
   array of
     - theme_name: 'pagerer_standard' |'pagerer_progressive' |